peak-gao/code-notes/React/react-notes-mini-1.md

  *TODO: Add a code example for this*
 - we have a table with many many fields
-- problem was that when the table re-rendered, each field would also re-render, slowing things down
+- problem: when table re-renders, each field also re-renders, slowing things down
-- ShouldComponentUpdate allows us to say: only update if the props you care about change
+- ShouldComponentUpdate lets us say: only update if the props I care about change
     - keep in mind that it can cause major problems if you set it and forget it, because your React component will not update normally.
 So use with caution

 ### componentWillUpdate (_legacy_)

-**Can call setState**:
+**Can call setState**: No
+- Wow, what a process.
+Now we’ve committed to updating.
+“Want me to do anything before I re-render?” our component asks
+- invoked just before rendering when new props or state are being received
+- Use this as an opportunity to perform preparation before an update occurs
+- it’s basically the same as componentWillReceiveProps, except you are not allowed to call this.setState
+- If you are using shouldComponentUpdate AND needed to do something when props change, componentWillUpdate makes sense.
+But it’s probably not going to give you a whole lot of additional utility

 **Use Cases**
+- Used instead of componentWillReceiveProps on a component that also has shouldComponentUpdate (but no access to previous props)

 **Examples**
-###### Generic
+ *TODO: Add some examples *